inspursoft/board/docs/compile_guide.md

       $ vi make/board.cfg
    ```

-### Compiling and Running
+### Compiling and Running in development

-You can compile the code by the approache:
+Make sure DEVFLAG=dev in Makefile, then you can compile and running by the approache:

 #### I. Prepare configuration and env